-This week on THE JANUS ADAMS SHOW—in honor of the first Women’s Rights Convention, July 19-20, 1848—we’re at the Susan B. Anthony Home and Museum in Rochester, NY.
-The timing couldn't be better.
-As the country reels from assaults on women's rights and former President Trump's racist remarks against four congresswomen, telling them to "go back where they came from," we're going back to the roots of the modern women's rights movement and the fight for women's suffrage in America.
+This week on THE JANUS ADAMS SHOW—in honor of the ratification of the 19th Amendment granting Women's Suffrage (August 18, 1920) and the Women’s Rights Convention (July 19-20, 1848)—we’re at the Susan B. Anthony Home and Museum in Rochester, NY.
+The timing couldn't be better as Vice President Kamala Harris is positioned to become the nation's first woman president.
+As the country reels from assaults on women's rights and former President Trump's racist remarks against four congresswomen, telling them to "go back where they came from," we're going back into the history of the modern women's rights movement and the fight for women's suffrage in America.
 It's a trip filled with surprises.

 Surprise #1: Anthony, the woman who would become the most visible 19th c. women’s rights activist lived just miles away from the Seneca Falls convention site but didn’t attend the event.
 Why?